Guaris/docs.konghq.com/README.md

 Do **NOT** run the link checker against production.

-To run the link checker, build the site locally and start a local Netlify dev environment.
+To run the link checker, bu the site locally and start a local Netlify dev environment.
 From your clone of the doc repo, run:

 ```bash
 ./node_modules/.bin/gulp build